INTAS presented at EUSEW 2019

 - Besides energy savings, what other benefits can be expected from the INTAS project?

-The INTAS project will foster a common European approach to market surveillance of product groups which have traditionally been very complicated to monitor.
+The INTAS project aimed to foster a common European approach to market surveillance of product groups which have traditionally been very complicated to monitor.
 By succeeding, it will pave the way for other similar collaborations which will increase tenfold the effectiveness of measures otherwise undertaken individually by European member states.

 - Can I ask questions or contribute to the INTAS project?